Fall-2021-Stat-340/FinalProject/ProgressReport2.md

 Other intriguing indicators include energy use.
 Numerous different versions of it are included, among them Fossil fuel energy consumption, Energy use per capita, and CO2 emissions (metric tons per capita).
 As electricity consumption rises across the globe, we can investigate how different countries are managing those changes and see if energy use correlates with other important indicators.
 All of the mentioned features will be useful in identifying patterns and clusters when it comes to a country’s health and prosperity.

 ## Loading Dataset
-> A block of code showing how to load the data into R (if your data set is too large to permit this, please speak to us promptly).

 The zip file available for the dataset on Kaggle contains more files than necessary.
 For our analysis we are working with the Indicators.csv file, which we loaded in and formatted as shown below.

 ```{r}